rhizo-co/localstack-and-codespaces/README.md

 ## How does it work

-When the codespace starts localstack docker container is automatically started in the background.
+When the codespace starts up a localstack docker container is automatically started in the background - allowing you to reach localstack on `http://localhost:4566` as usual.

-### Configuring localstack

-localstack can be configured by setting environment variables in `.devcontainer/localstack.env`.
-Envivonment variables for localstack configuration are described [here](https://github.com/localstack/localstack#configuration).

 ## Quick start